-&lt;sup>27 Examples of unjustified actions at this level of doses include unsafe evacuation of patients from hospitals in areas where evacuation has been ordered.
+28 Examples of unjustified actions at this level of doses include unsafe evacuation of patients from hospitals in areas where evacuation has been ordered.

-- 1 impacts.
-This should be done in order to account for the state of achieving the prerequisites for - 2 terminating the emergency.
-This continuous reassessment should lead to an adaptation of the - 3 protection strategy when necessary to allow for achieving the relevant prerequisites given in Section 3 - 4 (see Fig. 4.1).
+4.43.
+During all phases of an emergency, and especially during the transition phase, the process of justification and optimization of the protection strategy should continuously assess the impact of the protection strategy on the overall radiological situation, including assessing the residual doses incurred by people compared to the reference levels, the impact on society and other non-radiological impacts.
+This should be done in order to account for the state of achieving the prerequisites for terminating the emergency.
+This continuous reassessment should lead to an adaptation of the protection strategy when necessary to allow for achieving the relevant prerequisites given in Section 3 (see Fig. 4.1).